NC weather: Ice seen accumulating on raised surfaces as far south as Wake County

 A Flash Flood Watch is in effect for all counties south or east of Wake County from 10 a.m. today through 7 a.m.
 Friday.
 Between 1-2 inches of rain is expected to fall in these areas.
 That rain will be falling on already saturated ground, which is a recipe for flooding.

 Another potential problem is the wind.
-Gusts between 25-30 miles per hour have been reported since midnight.
+Gusts between 25-30 mph have been reported since midnight.
 Those windy conditions will continue throughout the day.
 That wind coupled with iced tree limbs could result in downed trees and power lines.

-The rain will last until around 12 p.m.
-Thursday.
-It will then likely taper off for the early afternoon and fire back up late afternoon into Friday.

-The morning started out with many people looking out their windows thinking it was nothing more than a typical rain event.
-However, ABC11 Meteorologist Don "Big Weather" Schwenneker explained why that early reaction was premature.
+By mid-afternoon, temperatures should rise into the mid-30s for everybody--with the Sandhills possibly reaching as high as 40 degrees.

 Stay on top of the latest weather updates by downloading the ABC11 mobile app